helderjs/design_patterns_studies/README.md

 [Helder Santana](http://github.com/helderjs)
 [Mateus Chagas](http://github.com/matchs)

-* Please, feel free to shoare your knowledge on the subject contributing to this repository with new patterns (and fixing some possible mistakes). *
+*Please, feel free to share your knowledge on the subject contributing to this repository with new patterns (and fixing some possible mistakes).*